UdayLab/PAMI/docs/manuals/DF2DBPlus.md

 ### Converting a sparse dataframe into different database formats
 Currently, PAMI supports converting a dataframe into a transactional database, temporal database, ond a utility database.
-The users can avail this support by employing the methods available in **dataPreprocessign.sparseFormatDF2DB** class.
+The users can avail this support by employing the methods available in **dataPreprocessign.SparseFormatDF** class.
 We now present these three methods.

 #### Converting a dense dataframe into a transactional database
 A [transactional database](transactionalDatabase.html) represents a sparse and binary representation of items occurring in a dataframe.
 The steps to convert a dataframe into a transactional database is as follows:

-1. Initialize the sparseFormatDF2DB class by passing the following three parameters:
+1. Initialize the SparseFormatDF class by passing the following three parameters:
    1. inputDataFrame  - the dataframe that needs to converted into a database
    1. thresholdValue  - this value will be used to convert a non-binary data frame into a binary database
    1. condition       - The condition that needs to employed on the threshold value.
 Currently, the users can specify